North Korea just opened a beach resort for 20,000 people. But who will visit?

 But the initiative came to an abrupt halt in 2008, after a North Korean soldier fatally shot a South Korean tourist who had reportedly wandered into a restricted military zone – an incident that underscored the fragility of cross-border cooperation and led Seoul to suspend the tours indefinitely.

-Many of the sites were demolished in 2022, including the Onjonggak Rest House hotel which had hosted the cross-border family reunions.
-Kim Jong Un had previously called the area “shabby” and “backward” during a visit.
+Many of the sites were demolished in 2022, including the Onjonggak Rest House hotel which had hosted cross-border family reunions.
+Kim had previously called the area “shabby” and “backward” during a visit.

 Indeed, a central question surrounding the new resort is if one of the world’s most secretive and repressive countries is prepared to make a greater foray into international tourism, potentially adding to its foreign cash reserves and prestige.